 Initially, I was going to have a gap year, but I knew that my part time job in fast food would have sent me right over the edge.
 Unless I really thrive at something, I can't stay motivated for longer than 10 months or so.
 So naturally, that was also out of the question.
 'What do I enjoy?
 What am I good at?'
 These are the questions I asked myself over and over.
 It took me a surprisingly long time to face the answer right in front of my face – English Literature.

 I was an incredibly creative child, always making things and having my head buried deep inside a book.
 It was a subject I was so naturally talented at during my school years, so it made complete sense.
 After looking at a few courses, I found exactly what I was looking for – at home!
-Plymouth had the perfect course for me, with lots of 18th and 19th century literature, complemented by many additional exciting modules.
-The choice of trips and setting was also really enticing, not to mention I was completely in love with the sports and societies on offer.
+Plymouth had the perfect course for me, with lots of 18th and 19th century literature being complemented by many additional exciting modules.
+The choice of trips along with the setting was also really enticing, not to mention I was completely in love with the sports and societies on offer.
 As I'd selected Plymouth University as my insurance choice anyway, I made an appointment with the head of the English Department, who was happily convinced of my dedication to the subject.
-I contacted UCAS, who contacted the university, which resulted in my first choice being English Literature BA (Hons) at Plymouth University.
+I contacted UCAS, who contacted the university, which resulted in my first choice being English BA (Hons) at Plymouth University.

 Results day came, and I no longer cared what my results were; only that I got into Plymouth.
 I checked my UCAS status, and I'd been accepted!
 It was a great day.
 Even better, I actually achieved A*AC in my A Levels; funnily enough, the A* was in English Literature, and the C in Chemistry.